Interstate 85 Business (North Carolina): History

-Established in 1984 as redesignation of Temp I-85, I-85 Bus traveled from Lexington to Greensboro, in a complete concurrency with US 29 and US 70, when I-85 was completed on a more southern parallel routing.
+Established in 1984 as re-designation of Temp I-85 (see below), I-85 Bus. traveled from Lexington to Greensboro, in a complete concurrency with US 29 and US 70, when I-85 was completed on a more southern parallel routing.

 In May 2005, I-85 was redirected southeast around Greensboro along the Greensboro Urban Loop; its old routing through Greensboro became an extension of I-85 Bus, extending it from 29.8 mi to 43 mi.
 The extension included a hidden 2 mi concurrency along I-85 (between exits 118–120A) before splitting off again with US 29 and US 70.
 In merging onto I-40 (exit 219), it continued easterly before meeting back with I-85 (exit 227) near McLeansville.
 For a brief period in 2008, I-40 was also decommissioned through Greensboro and rerouted around the Urban Loop, with its old routing replaced by I-40 Bus, but its former in-town route was eventually restored, resulting once again in a regular and business Interstate sharing the same alignment.
 In October 2018, I-85 Bus was reverted to its original 29.8 mi alignment, ending near Jamestown.
 The justification was to eliminate a redundant route and decrease the number of routing shields and overhead signs through Greensboro.

+Decommissioning

+On October 5, 2019, the North Carolina Department of Transportation (NCDOT) submitted an application to the American Association of State Highway and Transportation Officials (AASHTO) and received approval to decommission I-85 Bus. along its entire route, as well as to reroute US 70 along Wendover Avenue westbound through Greensboro to NC 68 (Eastchester Drive) in High Point, and then onto NC 68, southbound from High Point to Thomasville.
+Under the state plan, all I-85 Bus. and US 70 signs were removed from the freeway stretch traveling southwesterly from I-40 in Greensboro to NC 68 in Thomasville, but the freeway would remain US 29.
+The state's justification was that the route changes would: provide a single continuous route as an alternative (US 70 now takes a more direct routing through Greensboro), simplify overhead signage on the freeway (eliminate confusion between the I-85 mainline and I-85 Bus.), and remove traffic from Interstate concurrencies in order to improve safety and regional connectivity.
+All signage for I-85 Bus. was eventually removed by late 2023.

 Temporary Interstate 85

 Temporary Interstate 85 (Temp I-85) was established by 1961 as a temporary designation that directed travelers along US 29/US 70, from the Yadkin River to Greensboro.
 In 1977, a flyover bridge was completed (dubbed "bridge over nothing", it later became part of I-85 exit 87), truncating Temp I-85 south-end near Lexington.
-In 1984, I-85 was completed on new primary routing between Lexington and Greensboro; Temp I-85 was replaced by I-85 Bus.
+This bridge was a part of the ongoing construction of the current I-85 stretch, which would be completed in 1984,giving the interstate a completed new primary routing between Lexington and Greensboro.
+Temp I-85 was replaced by I-85 Bus.

-Future

-On October 5, 2019, the North Carolina Department of Transportation (NCDOT) submitted an application to the American Association of State Highway and Transportation Officials (AASHTO) and received approval to decommission I-85 Bus along its entire route, as well as to reroute US 70 to continue along Wendover Avenue westbound through Greensboro to North Carolina Highway 68 (NC 68, Eastchester Drive) in High Point, and then onto NC 68, southbound from High Point to Thomasville.
-Under the state plan, all I-85 Bus and US 70 signs will be removed from the freeway stretch traveling southwesterly from I-40 in Greensboro to NC 68 in Thomasville, and the freeway will remain US 29.
-The state's justification for this is that the route changes will provide a single continuous route as an alternative (US 70 will take a more direct routing through town), simplify overhead signage on the freeway (eliminate confusion between the I-85 bypass and I-85 Bus), and remove traffic from Interstate concurrencies in order to improve safety and regional connectivity.